KyleJHarper/tyche/README.md

 |    4 | 25,000,000 |    21.25 | 1,176,664 |       294,166 | Minimal    |
 |   ^8 | 25,000,000 |    30.41 |   822,052 |       102,756 | Minimal    |

-^ The test platform was a VM.
+<sub>^ The test platform was a VM.
 8 vCPU started running into pCPU scheduling overhead and did more harm than good.
-Even 4 vCPU was starting to show signs of inefficiency.
+Even 4 vCPU was starting to show signs of inefficiency.</sub>

-(1) High contention means I purposely created a high worker-to-buffer pool size.
+<sub>(1) High contention means I purposely created a high worker-to-buffer pool size.
 In other words I made thousands of worker threads and they could only select from 100 buffers.
 Draining the list this low also resulted in huge (99%+) cache "misses".
-This helped demonstrate ref count improvements over global locking.
+This helped demonstrate ref count improvements over global locking.</sub>

-(2) Minimal contention does the opposite of high.
-Lots of buffers to choose from compared to workers, and hit rates closer to 95%+ successful.
+<sub>(2) Minimal contention does the opposite of high.
+Lots of buffers to choose from compared to workers, and hit rates closer to 95%+ successful.</sub>

 *(Additional logs found in changelog)*